Budget Information Center

 New facilities play a key role in attracting and retaining students, which is especially important in today's competitive climate.
 Investments in the environment where our students live and learn supports our core mission.

-Can cuts be made to athletics instead?
+Can cuts be made to athletics to save money?

 What are we doing to address the budget deficit?

-As we have dealt with both decreasing enrollment and stagnant state funding, the university has worked to mitigate its financial challenges by reducing the budget by approximately $170 million since 2021.
 In FY2024, the university began the current fiscal year with a projected $90 million budget deficit, balanced by the elimination of over 150 administrative staff vacancies and the use of one-time dollars, as well as reducing the number of staff hires through the administrative hiring review process implemented in fall 2022.